musahaydar/whatsapp-stats-parser/README.md

 The arguments are as follows:

 - `<chat>` is the exported WhatsApp chat file as a `.txt`
 - `<date>` is the target start date, after which statistics will be collected.
-Note that at this time, the date must be formatted as `m/dd/yy`.
+Note that at this time, the date must be formatted as `m/dd/yy` or `mm/dd/yy`.
 If the statistics are returned all zeroes, ensure the date is formatted exactly as it appears in the chat file